91nunocosta/todolist/README.md

 ```bash
 $ curl "http://0.0.0.0:5000/api-docs"
 ```
-By the way, this request returns you the Open API spec mentioned in the next section.
+This request returns you the Open API spec mentioned in the next section.

 You can find some examples of requests in [examples.sh](examples.sh).
 Running the script should also work.
 The docker-compose configuration sets up the database with the needed data.
 The configuration also contains a JWT secret.
 The JWT token used in the script was generated for that secret and the username created in the beginning.
 Note that docker-compose is not intended for production.
 A different secret (not stored in git) would be used in production.